sequentialread/pow-captcha/README.md

 # 💥PoW!
 Captcha

 A proof of work based captcha similar to [friendly captcha](https://github.com/FriendlyCaptcha/friendly-challenge), but lightweight, self-hosted and Affero GPL licensed.
+All dependencies are included, total front-end unminified gzipped file size is about 50KB.

 ![screencast](readme/screencast.gif)